ddella/Kubernetes-Cluster/202-Cilium/07-FRR-BGP.md

 ip prefix-list INPUTALL seq 5 permit any ip prefix-list OUTPUTALL seq 5 permit any
 ```

+> [!WARNING]
+> Both prefix-list `INPUTALL` and `OUTPUTALL` are required or not routes will be received and advertised.
+You can configure `no bgp ebgp-requires-policy` to skip the configuration of policies.

 # Config file
 Your configuration is in file `/etc/frr/frr.conf`: